SorensenUCSC/CSE110A-sp2023/overview.md

 Arrian is available on Thursdays from 1:00PM - 3:00PM, virtual.

-Neal is available on Tuesdays and Thursdays, 6:30PM - 7:30PM, TBD.
+Neal is available on Tuesdays and Thursdays, 6:30PM - 7:30PM, [virtual](https://ucsc.zoom.us/j/99946604176?pwd=NlQ3MWRxbXZsK2kzOVdzTVNTVmdrZz09).

 ## Asynchronous Communication